 retract it.
 How consoling this is!

-to rid ourselves so easily of the possessiveness which slips unnoticed even
+us to rid ourselves so easily of the possessiveness which slips

-and soul, grace and merits.
+body and soul, grace and merits.
 As St. Bernard says, "He won me over

 entirely by giving himself entirely to me."
 Does not simple justice as